atulmahlan/Front-End-Project/README.md

 This project consists of a simple website for "Loruki," a cloud hosting service.
 It includes three main HTML files (index.html, features.html, and docs.html) and a CSS file (style.css).
-Here’s a summary and breakdown of each file:
+Here's the link from which you can access the website : www.lorukicloudhostingam.netlify.app Here’s a summary and breakdown of each file:

 ### index.html: